Skip to main content

 $16.2 trillion advised

 Mercer advises on $16.2 trillion in global institutional assets, making it the largest investment consultant in the world by a wide margin.
 A Marsh McLennan subsidiary, Mercer covers the full consulting spectrum: manager research, asset allocation, portfolio construction, and sustainable investment advisory for pensions, endowments, foundations, insurers, and sovereigns.
-The firm also runs a sizable OCIO business and an alternatives sourcing platform, but its consulting practice stays non-discretionary -- clients get recommendations and implement themselves.
+The firm also runs a sizable OCIO business and an alternatives sourcing platform, but its consulting practice stays non-discretionary.
+Clients get recommendations and implement themselves.
 Its manager research database covers thousands of strategies and is one of the most referenced in the industry.

 Focus